KTCT: Ownership

 KNBR and KTCT are owned by Cumulus Media Partners, LLC, a private partnership of Cumulus Media, Bain Capital, The Blackstone Group, and Thomas H. Lee Partners.
 It was purchased from Susquehanna-Pfaltzgraff Media in 2005 along with other Susquehanna Radio Corporation stations.

 Programming

-On KTCT, weekday programming consists of the following blocks when not preempted by sports events.
-The morning shows have CBS Sports Radio with Barber, Tierney, Jacobsen; The John Feinstein Show, and The Jim Rome Show.
-The afternoon show is hosted by Ted Ramey and then The Tom Tolbert Show is simulcast with KNBR 680.
-The evening shows have Scott Ferrall's show Ferrall on the Bench, followed by late-night programming from CBS Sports Radio and then NBC Sports Radio.
-Weekend programs include Mortgage Makeover and various CBS Sports and NBC Sports Radio programming.
+On KTCT, weekday programming consists of the ESPN Radio network schedule, except between 12-3pm when The Jim Rome Show is carried.
+Weekend programs outside of the ESPN schedule include brokered programming and replays of KNBR podcasts.
 On Sunday mornings to fulfill required public affairs programming guidelines, speeches and presentations from the Commonwealth Club of California are carried.

-KNBR and KTCT are charter affiliates of CBS Sports Radio, a joint venture between CBS Radio and Cumulus, which started on January 2, 2013.
+KNBR and KTCT were charter affiliates of CBS Sports Radio, a joint venture between CBS Radio and Cumulus, which started on January 2, 2013.
 NBC Sports Radio has also been covered on KTCT.
 Through these affiliates, other games and events from MLB, NBA, NFL, PGA Tour, NASCAR, and NCAA have been broadcast.